American Jewish Committee: 2020s

 In early 2022, the AJC released its fourth annual "State of Antisemitism in America" report and later that year the organization announced its "Call to Action on Antisemitism" playbook.
 After a string of high-profile antisemitic incidents, including comments made by Kanye West, the organization participated in a White House round-table on antisemitism with Second Gentleman Doug Emhoff.

 After more than years as CEO, David Harris retired in 2022 and was replaced by South Florida congressman Ted Deutch.

 On February 10, 2023, CEO Ted Deutch joined Emhoff, UN Undersecretary General Melissa Fleming, U.S. Ambassador to the U.N.
 Linda Thomas-Greenfield, and Ambassador Deborah Lipstadt on a panel about antisemitism.

-In December 2024, the organization published a statement claiming that genocide was not occurring in Gaza and that Amnesty International's report was an antisemitic attempt at isolating and delegitimizing the state of Israel.
+In December 2024, the organization published a statement claiming that genocide was not occurring in Gaza and that Amnesty International's widely criticized report was an antisemitic attempt at isolating and delegitimizing the state of Israel.

 Muslim-Jewish relations

 In January 2020, AJC and the Mecca-based Muslim World League led a "groundbreaking" joint delegation of Muslims and Jews to commemorate the 75th anniversary of the liberation of Auschwitz concentration camp.
 The trip was the most senior Islamic delegation to ever visit Auschwitz.
 As a part of the visit, AJC CEO David Harris and MWL Secretary-General Muhammad bin Abdul Karim Issa published a joint op-ed in the Chicago Tribune on how the delegation united Muslims and Jews.

 ACCESS, AJC's young professional wing, and the Mimouna Association, an organization of young Muslim leaders in Morocco, have partnered since 2014 on joint missions to Israel and Morocco, conferences and programming on Jewish heritage in Morocco, and content highlighting commonalities between Jews and Arabs.
 Sarah Milgrim, killed in the 2025 Capital Jewish Museum shooting, participated in an AJC-Mimouna delegation to Morocco.